andrew-spade-acn/d3-react-presentation/PITCHME.md

 #### React

 * A framework for creating modular and encapsulated components, composed together for complex UIs
-* Declarative components supported by JSX and component lifecycle methods
+* Declarative, with components supported by JSX and component lifecycle methods
-* Built for performance, leveraging the Virtual DOM and a reconciliation engine to keep render loops fast
+* Built for performance, leveraging the Virtual DOM and a powerful reconciliation algorithm

 +++
 In React:
 ```javascript
 const greet = (name) => {